quickube/piper/docs/CONTRIBUTING.md

 We welcome and appreciate contributions from the community.
 If you have developed a new feature, improvement, or bug fix for Piper, follow these steps to submit a pull request:

 1. Make sure you have forked the Piper repository and created a new branch for your changes.
 Checkout [How To Contribute](#How-to-contribute).
-2. commit your changes and push them to your forked repository.
+2. Commit your changes and push them to your forked repository.
 3. Go to the Piper repository on GitHub.
 4. Click on the "New Pull Request" button.
-5. Select your branch and provide a [descriptive title](#pull-request-nameing) and detailed description of your changes.
+5. Select your branch and provide a [descriptive title](#pull-request-naming) and a detailed description of your changes.
 6. If your pull request relates to an open issue, reference the issue in the description using the GitHub issue syntax (e.g., Fixes #123).
 7. Submit the pull request, and our team will review your changes.
 We appreciate your patience during the review process and may provide feedback or request further modifications.

 ### Pull Request Naming

-The name should follow conventional commit naming.
+The name should follow Conventional Commits naming.

 ## Coding Guidelines